 What is the IFSCA Grade A phase 3 interview process?

-Phase III is the interview, conducted only for candidates who qualify Phase II.
-The interview carries 15% weightage in final selection, while Phase II contributes 85%.
-Candidates may choose Hindi or English.
-IT stream candidates must clear the coding test before being eligible for the interview.
-IFSCA reserves the right to modify the selection process and decide on offers based on merit and number of vacancies.
+The Phase 3 of the IFSCA Grade A selection process is the interview round, which is conducted only for candidates who clear Phase 2.
+This interview carries 15% weightage in the final selection, while Phase 2 carries 85% weightage.
+Candidates can attend the interview in either Hindi or English, based on their preference.
+For the IT stream, candidates must also clear a coding test before becoming eligible for the interview.
+IFSCA also has the right to change the selection process if required and to make final job offers based on merit and the number of available vacancies.

 | Parameter | Details |